Brain scans can show the physiological impact of PTSD. Learn more about PTSD and its effects on the brain.

 It is common for people with PTSD to abuse substances in response to their challenging symptoms.
 In fact, approximately 50% of those with PTSD resort to substance abuse.
 The use of drugs and alcohol with PTSD worsens the impact of the disorder and creates additional problems that impact relationships with others and social and emotional functioning.
 The study of the PTSD-affected brain has the potential to guide treatment options for substance use disorder and may help anticipate the ways substances will influence the symptoms of PTSD.

 National Center for Biotechnology Information, U.S. National Library of Medicine.
-“Trauma-Informed Care in the Behavioral Health Services: Chapter 3 Understanding the Impact of Trauma.”
+“Trauma-Informed Care in the Behavioral H[…]he Impact of Trauma.”
 2014.
 Accessed September 29, 2019.

 National institute for Clinical Application of Behavioral Medicine.
 “Three Ways Trauma Changes the Brain.”
 Accessed September 29, 2019.